basdirks/dragonfly/README.md

 - The name of a query must be unique.
 - The return type must be a known model or an array of such a type.
 - The root node of the schema must contain at least one field.
-- The fields in the schema must exist in model referenced in the return type, or
-in the model referenced by the fields.
+- The schema fields must exist in the return type model or in the model referenced by the fields.
 - The content of the where clause must be a subset of the schema, except for the
 conditions.
 - The name of the root node of the schema must match the name of the root node
 of the content of the where clause.
-- The types of the operands of a condition must be compatible with the condition and one another.
+- The types of operands of a condition must be compatible with the condition and one another.
 - The right-hand side of a condition must refer to an existing argument.
 - The name of each argument must be unique.
-- The type of each argument must be a primitive scalar type, a reference to an
-- enum, or an array of such a type.
+- The type of each argument must be a primitive scalar type, a reference to an enum, or an array of such a type.
 An argument may not reference a model.
-- Each argument must be used inside at least one condition.
+- Some condition must make use of each argument.

 ### EBNF